-There may come a time when you have to make the decision to put your dog to sleep based purely on the quality of life.
-With the help of your vet you’ll need to look at your pet’s mobility and hygiene, appetite and thirst, whether he’s in pain, and his happiness and ability to enjoy everyday pleasures such as walks and play.
-This difficult and heart-breaking decision can be better coped with if you know how to prepare for your pets euthanasia.
+There may come a time when you have to make the decision to put your dog to sleep. this decision can be based purely on the quality of life.
+With the help of your vet you’ll need to look at your pet’s mobility and hygiene, appetite and thirst, whether he’s in pain, and his happiness and ability to enjoy everyday pleasures such as walks and play. you can cope with this difficult and heart-breaking decision better if you know how to prepare for your pets euthanasia.

 Here is a step-by-step guide to help you: